On the role of interaction in sequential Monte Carlo algorithms: alpha SMC

 and by convention $\mathcal{E}_{0}^{N}:=1$.
 The second equality in (\ref{eq:ESS_defn_front}) is immediate from the definition of $W_{n}^{i}$, see (\ref{eq:W_n_defn}).
 Note that $\mathcal{E}_{n}^{N}$ is always valued in $[0,1]$, and if we write

-we obtain the ESS of \citet{liu1995blind}, although of course in a generalized form, since $\mathcal{E}_{n}^{N}$ is defined in terms of the generic ingredients of $\alpha$SMC.
+we obtain the ESS of Liu and Chen \cite{liu1995blind}, although of course in a generalized form, since $\mathcal{E}_{n}^{N}$ is defined in terms of the generic ingredients of $\alpha$SMC.
 A few comments on generality are in order.
-Firstly, for ease of presentation, we have chosen to work with a particularly simple version of $\alpha$SMC, in which new samples are proposed using the HMM Markov kernel $f$.
+First, for ease of presentation, we have chosen to work with a particularly simple version of $\alpha$SMC, in which new samples are proposed using the HMM Markov kernel $f$.
 The algorithm is easily generalized to accommodate other proposal kernels.
-Secondly, whilst we focus on the application of SMC methods to HMM's, our results and methodological ideas are immediately transferable to other contexts, for example via the framework of \citep{smc:meth:DDJ06}.
+Second, while we focus on the application of SMC methods to HMM's, our results and methodological ideas are immediately transferable to other contexts, for example, via the framework of \cite{smc:meth:DDJ06}.